ON THIS PAGE

 Category of the alarm:

-Alarm severity—either major (red) or minor (yellow).
+Alarm severity—either major (red) or minor (yellow or amber).

 Brief synopsis of the alarm.